-Salaries shall be paid fortnightly by direct credit to the employee's nominated bank account.- except that individual employees may on religious or ethical grounds apply in writing to the Secretary for Education to be paid by cheque.
+Salaries shall be paid fortnightly by direct credit to the employee's nominated bank account except that individual employees may on religious or ethical grounds apply in writing to the Secretary for Education to be paid by cheque.

-3.3.2 Payment for Work on a Public Holiday Where a teacher is required asked by their employer to work a Public Holiday, and agrees to do so, they shall be entitled to be paid in accordance with s50 of the Holidays Act 2003.
+3.3.2 Payment for Work on a Public Holiday

+Where a teacher is required by their employer to work a Public Holiday they shall be entitled to be paid in accordance with s50 of the Holidays Act 2003.